 In Fig.\ref{fig:UI}, we focus on the investigation of the localization performance of the proposed JLCE algorithm, along with other algorithms, across varying levels of sensor node uncertainties $\mu_i$.
-The numerical findings compellingly illustrate the adverse effects of sensor node location errors on localization performance of the target node.
+The numerical findings compellingly illustrate the adverse effects of sensor node location errors on the localization performance of the target node.
 Moreover, the JLCE algorithm outperforms the IRGLS algorithm, showcasing its robustness in mitigating the negative impact of sensor node uncertainties.
 Furthermore, the comparable localization performances of the JLCE and ML-GMP algorithms align with expectations, as both leverage the MMSE criterion and incorporate prior distributions of sensor nodes and the target node in the localization process.
 These results are consistent with the findings reported in \cite{TCRobustLi2020}, highlighting the significant impact of sensor node location errors on the localization benchmark, a trend corroborated by the outcomes presented in Fig.\ref{fig:UI}.
-The superiority of the proposed JLCE algorithm in navigating and minimizing the impact of sensor node uncertainties positions as a promising solution for robust localization in real-world scenarios.
+The superiority of the proposed JLCE algorithm in navigating and minimizing the impact of sensor node uncertainties positions it as a promising solution for robust localization in real-world scenarios.